-IMGN901-We are assessing this compound in the clinic for the treatment of CD56+ SCLC and multiple myeloma.
-Based on our own studies and scientific literature, we believe that CD56 is expressed on approximately 89% of SCLC and 76% of multiple myeloma cases.
-Based on American Cancer Society estimates and other sources, we believe that approximately 29,400 new cases of SCLC will be diagnosed in the U.S. in 2012.
-SCLC tends to spread broadly through the body quite early in the course of the disease, and-according to the American Cancer Society-approximately two-thirds of SCLC patients have extensive disease at the time of diagnosis.
-Based on American Cancer Society estimates, we also believe that approximately 21,700 new cases of multiple myeloma will be diagnosed in the U.S. in 2012.
+IMGN901-The lead indication for IMGN901is for the treatment of extensive disease SCLC.
+Based on our own studies and scientific literature, we believe that CD56 is expressed on almost all cases of SCLC.
+Based on ACS estimates and other sources, we believe that at least 22,800 new cases of SCLC will be diagnosed in the U.S. in 2013.
+SCLC tends to spread broadly through the body quite early in the course of the disease, and-according to the ACS-approximately two-thirds of patients with SCLC have extensive disease at the time of diagnosis.